segovia94/drupal-vite-poc/README.md

 It is assumed that this theme will be inside a Drupal project running on its own local server like `my-site.local`.

-To enable the development server, first add the following into your `settings.php` (preferably `settings.local.php`) file.
+To enable the Vite development server, first add the following into your `settings.php` (preferably `settings.local.php`) file.
 ```
 $settings['hot_module_replacement'] = TRUE;
 ```